gary-kim/riotchat/README.md

 ![Screenshot 1](https://garykim.dev/res/large/riotchat-for-nextcloud/main-screenshot.png)

-If you want to join the discussion, join the Matrix community here: <https://matrix.to/#/+riotchat-nextcloud:garykim.dev>.
+If you want to join the discussion, join the Matrix community chat room here: <https://matrix.to/#/#riotchatfornextcloud-general:garykim.dev>.
 There is work going on to get this bridged with Nextcloud Talk.

 ### Installation